 In fact, David Cearley, Gartner’s distinguished VP Analyst describes about “an intelligent digital mesh” and explains, “The future will be characterized by smart devices delivering increasingly insightful digital services everywhere”.

-- Challenges in developing an ML product
+- Challenges in developing a Machine Learning product

-- ML best practices
+- Machine Learning best practices

 Here is a good read on productizing ML.
 Before going into details, let us take a look at the definition of product development: